online submission instructions

 What tools are available to help prepare my article?

-A number of tools are available to help with the preparation of structural articles:
+A number of tools are available to help with the preparation of articles:

 What if the Co-editor I wish to submit to is unavailable?

-If you have a preference for a particular Co-editor, and that Co-editor is not available when you submit your article, you should, before selecting a Co-editor, contact support@iucr.org to see when the Co-editor will next be available.
-Likewise, if you wish to submit a series of related papers to the same Co-editor, please contact support@iucr.org before starting your submissions.
+If you have a preference for a particular Co-editor, and that Co-editor is not available when you submit your article, you should check at the Co-editor assignment stage to see when the Co-editor will next be available.
+(Note that if you indicate a preference for a Co-editor who is not currently available, this may delay the review of your article.)
+If you wish to submit a series of related papers to the same Co-editor, please contact supportf@iucr.org before starting your submissions.

 What is an IUCr ID?

 Your IUCr ID is your user name for all IUCr online services.
-The International Union of Crystallography has brought several of its online services for users, including the World Directory of Crystallographers and e-mail alerting for IUCr journals (Crystallography Journals Online), under a single registration system.
+The International Union of Crystallography has brought several of its online services for users, including the World Directory of Crystallographers and e-mail alerting for IUCr journals, under a single registration system.
 With this system, each user needs to register information such as their name and e-mail address only once, and can simply and easily keep their own information up to date.

 What should I do if I do not have the e-mail address of a co-author?

 During submission you will be asked to provide e-mail addresses for all authors.
-These addresses will be used to inform your co-authors that the article has been submitted.
+These addresses will be used to inform your co-authors that the article has been submitted and may also be included in the metadata associated with the article.
 In some cases, e.g. where a co-author is a student who is no longer at your institution, it may be difficult to provide an e-mail address.
-If you are unable to find an address for a coauthor, you may substitute your e-mail address when filling out the form at Stage 2 of the submission.
+If you are unable to find an address for a co-author, you may substitute your e-mail address.

 What should I do if I get stuck?